ICLIPTER/canvas-ecommerce-craft/README.md

-ome to your Lovable proje
+me to your Lovable proje

 ## How can I edit this code?
 There are several ways of editing your application.